 Marketable securities consist of investments with original maturities greater than 90 days at the date of purchase.
-As of December 31, 2019, Company's marketable securities were comprised of debt securities and the Company considers its marketable securities portfolio to be available-for-sale.
+As of December 31, 2020 and 2019, the Company's marketable securities were comprised of debt securities and the Company considers its marketable securities portfolio to be available-for-sale.